 Turn this off for networks in public places (such as cafés or airports), or when you don't know or trust the people and devices on the network.

 This setting isn't available for domain networks (for example, if you bring home a work laptop).

 Turning this on changes your firewall settings to allow some communication, which can be a security risk.
 If you know you won’t need to share files or printers, the safest choice is to turn this off.

-Turning this off blocks the following apps and services from working: PlayTo, file sharing, network discovery, and automatic setup of network printers, TVs, and other devices.
+Turning this off blocks the following applications and services from working: PlayTo, file sharing, network discovery, and automatic setup of network printers, TVs and other devices.

-Enter This PC in the search box, and then tap or click This PC.
+Enter This PC in the search box, then tap or click This PC.